Menu

 Also, the padded one-piece seat adds comfort for longer sessions.

-Available in sleek Black or Matte White and weighing just 21 lbs, the Cult 2025 Juvenile 18″ is a stylish, high-performing bike built to inspire confidence and fun.
+Available in sleek Black or Matte Pink and weighing just 21 lbs, the newest Cult Juvenile 18″ is a stylish, high-performing bike built to inspire confidence and fun.

 Whether hitting the park, trails, or cruising the streets, this bike is ready for the challenge!